ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Results: Pass**

-### Orders and Checkout - Delete Shopping bag items
+### Orders and Checkout - Delete OrderSheet items

 **Acceptance Criteria:**

--  As a site user I can get a notification if i want to delete items from bag so that I can correct my mistake if I pressed the delete button accidentally
+-  As a site user I can get a notification if i want to delete items from OrderSheet so that I can correct my mistake if I pressed the delete button accidentally

 **Expected Results**
-- Add a product and go to the shopping bag
+- Add a product and go to the shopping OrderSheet
 - Click on delete product
 - Notify users if they really want to delete the product
 - On final confirmation delete the product